 The Clubmans Register is the Driver's Club which owns the regulations and the championship is organised and administered for the Register by BARC; the 2 Clubs having a very close working relationship.
 To compete, drivers have to be a racing member of both clubs.

 Essentially the cars should be considered as prototypes, because innovation within the regulations is welcomed, and there is considerable freedom in key areas.
 That said, the essence of the series is fast but cost effective racing, hence certain materials are banned and others are limited as to use.
 There are at least 3 cars racing that were designed and built by the driver.
-Every year one driver is sponsored by our main partner - bet365 which is the biggest bookmaker for sports betting, casino, poker and games in United Kingdom.
+Every year one driver is sponsored by our main partner - bet365 which is the biggest bookmaker for sports betting, casino, poker and games in United Kingdom (read here in case of a need of info about how to bet on formula 1).
 The cars have been and sometimes are described as front engined sports racing cars; but in reality the technical regulations are unique and they can only be described as what they are: Clubmans cars.

 8th July 2006

 All the information from Cadwell Park now available.

 1st June 2006